tyler273/react-portfolio-tjw/README.md

 ## Description

 The goal of this project was to build a website for my virtual portfolio utilizing React!
-It will feature my projects, an About Me, my resume and a contact form to reach me!
+It will feature my projects, an about me, my resume and a contact form to reach me!

 ## Usage